snopedom/matlab-grapher/README.md

 # matlab-grapher
-Simple utility for plotting more lines into one figure with data legend.
+Simple utility for plotting more curves into one figure with data legend.
 Created to facilitate the work with multiple plots figure in MATLAB.

 # Instalation

 Grapher is optimized for **MATLAB R2015b** but I hope it will work with other versions of MATLAB.
 Using Grapher is quite simple.
 All you need is copy of MATLAB and clone grapher files into your MATLAB working path.

-# Useage
+# Usage

 ```
 x = 1:0.1:50;